heseltime/heseltime.github.io/pages/rDse.md

 - Lecture + Exercise: Virtualization Tooling (Docker focus)
 - Lecture + Exercise: ~~Mobile Computing~~ Advanced Python, [credited from work over at JKU](/rDai#housekeeping) - sometimes you have to focus, in my case [AI-oriented work](/rDai) at this time.
 - Lecture: IT Law (Austria/EU focus, but the concepts travel)
-- Study Project in C# with Industry Partner in Hagenberg ([ventopay](https://www.linkedin.com/company/ventopay-gmbh))
+- Study Project in C# with Industry Partner in Hagenberg ([ventopay](https://www.linkedin.com/company/ventopay-gmbh)) - Part I
 - Thesis (see above) + Thesis Seminar

 ## fourth semester